-Line e Item Description m General Questions (iii) Is the insurer in run-off?
-Run-off is defined as: "When an insurer that has ceased underwriting new risks and is not offering renewals to existing customers.
-For Long-Term insurers the definition will be the same but the characteristic will differ as insurers may still receive further premiums over multiple years and policy benefits and values may be variable" m General Questions (iv) Whether the general purpose financial statements of the insurer for the relevant year have been audited and an unqualified opinion issued?
-General Purpose financial statements is referred to as "additional GAAP financial statements" prepared in accordance with 17A(2) of the Act; Additional Guidance The Authority would like to advise that in relation to paragraph (m)(iv) a qualified opinion would not include qualifications for reporting its financial statements as condensed general purpose financial statements. m General Questions (v) Whether the minimum solvency margin was met?
-MSM is set in accordance with Paragraph 11 of the Insurance Account Rules 2016 (IAR). m General Questions (vi) The applicable minimum liquidity ratio was met during the reporting period: Minimum Liquidity Ratio is set in accordance with Paragraph 12 of the (IAR).

-b) Certificate of Registration Conditions
+Line Item Description m General Questions (iii) Whether the general purpose financial statements of the insurer for the relevant year have been audited and an unqualified opinion issued General Purpose financial statements are referred to as 'additional GAAP financial statements' prepared in accordance with 17A(2) of the Act; Additional Guidance The Authority would like to advise that in relation to paragraph (m)(iv), a qualified opinion would not include qualifications for reporting its financial statements as condensed general purpose financial statements. m General Questions (iv) The minimum solvency margin was metMSM is set in accordance with Paragraph 11 of the Insurance Account Rules 2016 (IAR). m General Questions (v) The applicable minimum liquidity ratio was met during the reporting period.
+The Minimum Liquidity Ratio is set in accordance with Paragraph 12 of the IAR b.
+Certificate of Registration Conditions

-Line e Item Description n 1 Certificate of Registration Effective Date Row (1) The Certificate of Registration Effective Date shall automatically populate based on the date entered in the Information Sheet tab. n 2 Certificate of Registration General Conditions Row (2) The Certificate of Registration General Conditions are to be entered based on the conditions stipulated on the Certificate of Registration.
-This includes the start date, end date and condition description. n 3 Certificate of Registration Approved Conditions Row (3) The Certificate of Registration Approved Conditions are to be entered based on the conditions stipulated on approved certificate of registration.
+Line Item Description n 1 Certificate of Registration Effective Date Row (1) The Certificate of Registration Effective Date shall automatically populate based on the date entered in the Information Sheet tab. n 2 Certificate of Registration General Conditions Row (2) The Certificate of Registration General Conditions are to be entered based on the conditions stipulated on the Certificate of Registration.
 This includes the start date, end date and condition description.
+Certificate of Registration Approved Conditions Row (3) The Certificate of Registration Approved Conditions are to be entered based on the conditions stipulated on approved certificate of registration.
+This includes the start date, end date and condition description.
 0 Confirmation of Condition Compliance Row (4) The Confirmation of Compliance with the Conditions on Certificate of Registration is to be selected from the drop-down menu.

-c) Regulatory Approvals
+c.
+Regulatory Approvals

-Line e Item Description

-p 1 Regulatory Approvals Row (1) The Regulatory Approvals are to include, conditions, directions and restrictions imposed on, or approvals granted to the insurer.
-This includes the start

-date, end date and condition description.
+Line e Item Description p 1 Regulatory Approvals Row (1) The Regulatory Approvals are to include conditions, directions and restrictions imposed on, or approvals granted to, the insurer.
+This includes the start date, end date and condition description.

-d) Confirmation of Corrective Action
+d.
+Confirmation of Corrective Action

-Lin e Item Description q 1 Confirmation of Corrective Action Row (1) If the insurer has answered negative to points (m) (v), (m)(vi) or (o), the insurer is to state the reason for negative answer and describe whether or not the insurer has taken corrective action in any case and, where the insurer has taken such action, describe the action in a statement attached
+Line e Item Description q 1 Confirmation of Corrective Action Row (1) If the insurer has answered negative to points (m) (v), (m)(vi) or (o), the insurer is to state the reason for the negative answer and describe whether or not the insurer has taken corrective action.
+Where the insurer has taken such action, it should describe the action in a statement attached.